I am thinking of coming to church but I’m a bit worried…

 You name us a child who isn’t noisy!
 Peace and quiet is overrated.
 The most important thing is that you are all here with us.
 Nobody in the service will judge you.
 Most of us have been (or are) where you are!
 If you feel at any point during the service that your children (or you) need some time out, feel free to use our creche where you will still be able to see and hear the service.
 You do not need to ask permission!

 What time should I arrive?

-When do the children go to the Sunday Club?
+When do the children go to their groups?

 How do I know when to stand or sit?

 Mark, or whoever is leading the service, will make this clear at every stage.
 We normally stand for singing and sit for most other bits.
 Just follow the lead of the person up the front!

 Do you have toilets and disabled access?

 Yes and yes!
 There are two toilets in the foyer of the church (one is a disabled toilet), and another one next door to our Sunday Club room.
 Please ask a member of our welcome team (the ones with the name badges) if you are unsure where to go.
 There is a ramp for wheelchairs and buggies outside the front door of the church building.